ksh35/StreamVLM/README.md

 ## What it does

-StreamVLM captures frames from your camera and sends them to VLM models like GPT, Claude, and Gemini for analysis.
+StreamVLM captures frames from your camera and leverages VLM models like GPT, Claude, and Gemini for video understanding.
 The app can:

 - Describe what it sees in each frame
 - Track changes over time using temporal context